Calle Ocho Music Festival

 - Cash: Be sure to bring cash with you.
 There are a ton of vendors out selling food, drinks and novelties.

+I vlogged while I was at the Calle Ocho Muscle Festival for my YouTube channel.
 If you want to experience Calle Ocho for yourself then click the video below.